NiharikaBadiganti/demo-repo/README.md

 # Demo

-I am adding a README File
+I am adding a README File with .md extension
+I am adding a new line now